katarinaholtz/Intro-To-IM/April28/README.md

 ## Problems and More

 Above all, I know that this is a very repetitive project that probably could be simplified and use more loops or arrays or things.
-I'm just not sure what that would look like.
+I'm just not sure what that would look like, but I'd have liked to create something for the text in the rectangle with the names that would automatically add 20 to space out the names in the list.

 ### Canvas vs image size